daneroo/im-qcic/packages/status/README.md

 The idea is to publish a site, on a cron schedule, or on some other trigger.

+## docz and webpack

+- Until fix use yarn to `install`
+- To convert `yarn.lock` to `package-lock.json``npx synp --source-file yarn.lock`
+- Move mdx to seperate deck and docz

 1. Scrape data to local json/mdx
 2. Docz to get data out
 3. Dockerize scrape&build for cron